 Objectives of Group Therapy for Opioid Abuse

 The success of group therapy is dependent upon the expertise of the counselor who is leading the session as well as the patients who are sharing their insights and experiences with the group.
-The following are the philosophies and goals of group therapy at Willamette Valley Comprehensive Treatment Center:
+The following are the philosophies and goals of group therapy at Salem Comprehensive Treatment Center:

 - Universality – Highlighting the unity of emotions and experiences amongst group members to help diminish any feelings of isolation

 - Self-understanding – Creating awareness into one’s own issues by listening to other individuals share their obstacles and achievements